Dashlane/android-apps/README.md

 ### Codebase organization

 The app used to be monolithic in a single repository and was progressively modularized.
 Some modules are directly put in our repository while others are built separately and published on a private maven repository to be used by our apps.
-Overall modularization helped us with our build processes, while also allowing us to reuse modules in our more recently released Authenticator app.
+Overall modularization helped us with our build processes, while also allowing us to reuse modules.

 ### UI architecture pattern